Chocolate No-Bake Cookies

 - Line two baking sheets with parchment paper and set aside.

 - In a medium saucepan, bring sugar, milk, butter, and cocoa powder to a boil, stirring occasionally.
-Once the mixture is boiling, let it boil for one full minute, then remove from heat.
+Once the mixture is at a full, rolling boil, let it boil for one full minute, then remove the pan from the heat.

 - Add the oatmeal, peanut butter, and vanilla and stir until well combined.